-Many Small Business in Dubai struggle to get the money they’re owed because of poor credit control processes.
+Many Small businesses in Dubai struggle to get the money they’re owed because of poor credit control processes.
 We'll be discussing some of the points or biggest mistakes to be avoided.

 What is credit control?